-There is a long, well-established history of co-operation between the districts of East Kent, including Kent County Council, and other partners, on planning policy matters, which continues today.
+There is a long, well-established history of co-operation between the local authorities in East Kent (including Kent County Council), and other partners, on planning policy matters.
 There has been some variation in which Councils have been part of different partnerships, but the Councils have always sought continuous co-operation in terms of having multiple conversations with neighbouring local authorities.
 The following sets out a summary of the specific established groups and stakeholder relationships, who meet on a regular basis contributing to the duty to co-operate.

-Kent Planning Officers Group (now Kent Chief Planners) and Kent Planning Policy Forum (KPPF)
+Kent Chief Planners Group (KCP) and Kent Planning Policy Forum (KPPF)

-The KPOG and KPPF groups have been established for a number of years.
+The KCP and KPPF groups have been established for a number of years.
 These groupings bring together planning policy officers from across Kent to share best practice; encourage and support joint working; prepare joint evidence base, where appropriate; develop joint approaches to key issues; and to share progress on plan preparation.
-Recent examples include shared work on Gypsy & Traveller site provision; approaches to Self and Custom Build housing and First Homes; biodiversity net gain and so on.
+Recent examples include shared work on Gypsy & Traveller site provision; approaches to Self and Custom Build housing and First Homes; and biodiversity net gain.